tahseenadit/self-study/learn-python/Interface_C_with_Python.md

 ```

 - **`while (1)`**: Infinite loop to traverse the tree until a leaf node is reached.
 - **`PyArray_GETPTR1(...)`**: This retrieves a pointer to the specific element of the NumPy array for the given node index.
 The dereference converts it to the appropriate type (int for child indices and float for thresholds).
+In Python, you would access this data with node.left_child, node.right_child, node.feature, and node.threshold.
+The C equivalent requires using PyArray_GETPTR1, which gets a pointer to a specific element in the NumPy array based on the node_index.

 ### Leaf Node Check